FOUNDATION/TECHNICIAN COURSE

 The FT-818 is a super compact radio which you can take with you anywhere and operate on batteries, on all bands and all modes at 6W.
 You can also use it back home in the shack (with an amplifier if you upgrade your licence later).
 Bear in mind though, that this is now a Discontinued Product - Jan 2023.

 The FT-991A is similar to the 7100 with 100W output, but has C4FM instead of DSTAR.
 It also has the advantage of a built-in ATU and full colour touch-screen.
-But it has very limited Wires-X connectivity.
+But it has limited Wires-X connectivity compared to its younger siblings.
 Probably due for an update.

 The IC-705 is a compact, high-tech, full SDR QRP radio with a full colour touchscreen, panadapter and waterfall.
 It's all band, all mode and includes DSTAR.
 It's 5W on battery power and 10W when powered with a PSU.
 A magnificent all-rounder!
 Currently the best!